-es or practices appropria I Behaviour relating to Patient safety and quality of care Contribution and delivery of quality improvement Human Factors principles and practice at individual, team, organisational and system levels Non-technical skills and crisis resource management Working within limit of personal competence 31-36 Applies ICP-derived learning to a Forensic Histopathology context Applies ICP-derived learning to a Forensic Histopathology context learning to a Forensic Applies ICP-derived learning to a Forensic Histopathology context in their new role Shows open and modest approach to daily practice 37-48 Routinely raises / escalates concerns relating to patient safety and quality of care by following local guidelines in a respectful constructive manner Takes ownership / responsibility of a quality improvement activity in the department by engaging and working with the rest of the team Histopathology context Demonstrates routine use of non-technical skills to optimise use of time and other resources during daily practice Carefully gauges personal competence as progresses with training and maintains a low threshold for seeking senior advice 49-60 Demonstrates growth compared to previous year Critically appraises the outcome of quality improvement activities with a view to ongoing improvement.
-Can prioritise quality improvement activities Effectively modifies approach to resolving issues and getting things done based on the observed human factors principles Actively contributes to resource management at departmental level.
-Continues to develop and maintain awareness of personal competence and limitations particularly when approaching very complex scenarios and when under time pressure.
-61-66 Contributes to patient safety / quality of care discussions within the wider context of the Forensic Contributes to quality improvement activities in partnership with colleagues Can contribute and advise senior colleagues and the department on human factors, as Maximises non- technical skills to cope with increasing demands in transition period to consultant Maintains ability to reflect and pause to appraise.
-Appreciates when and whether hel may be needed.
+Time (FTE E Descriptor: Demonstrates or practises appropriate: months of training) Behaviour relating to patient safety and quality of care Contribution and delivery of quality improvement Human factors principles and practice at individual, team, organisational and system levels Non-technical skills and crisis resource management Working within limit of personal competence 31-36 Applies ICP-derived learning to a forensic histopathology context Applies ICP-derived learning to a forensic histopathology context Applies ICP-derived learning to a forensic histopathology context in their new department Applies ICP-derived learning to a forensic histopathology context in their new role Shows open and modest approach to daily practice 37-48 Routinely raises/escalates concerns relating to patient safety and quality of care by following local guidelines in a respectful and constructive manner Takes ownership/responsibility of a quality improvement activity in the department by engaging and working with the rest of the team Identifies human factors within the forensic histopathology context Demonstrates routine use of non-technical skills to optimise use of time and other resources during daily practice Carefully gauges personal competence as they progress with training and maintains a low threshold for seeking senior advice 49-60 Demonstrates growth compared to previous year Critically appraises the outcome of quality improvement activities with a view to ongoing improvement Can prioritise quality improvement activities Effectively modifies approach to resolving issues and getting things done based on the observed human factors principles Actively contributes to resource management at the departmental level Continues to develop and maintain awareness of personal competence and limitations, particularly when approaching very complex scenarios and when under time pressure 61-66 Contributes to patient safety/quality of care discussions within the wider context of the forensic histopathology Contributes to quality improvement activities in partnership with colleagues Can contribute and advise senior colleagues and the department on human factors, as requirements arise Maintains ability to reflect and pause to appraise.
+Appreciates when and whether help may be needed

-CiP 5: Able to contribute to and support research
+CiP 5: Able to contribute to and support research.

-Time (FTE TE Descriptor: Demonstrates or practices appropriate: months of training) and academic writing relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 31-36 and reviews in the process of developing Forensic research in the UK especially Applies ICP-derived learning to a Forensic Histopathology context in their new department Applies ICP-derived learning to a Forensic Histopathology context 37-48 Demonstrates growth compared to previous year Is able to advise colleagues on how Forensic Histopathology can enhance their research Can advise on potential funding opportunities Can critically appraise literature in a specific subject area and present the findings coherently.
-49-60 research / case reports Contributes to or leads Contributes to or leads health research funding applications Contributes to local departmental, national or international consultations / draft guidelines within Forensic Histopathology 61-66 primary research findings area to the medicolegal death Contributes to multidisciplinary research activity Can critically appraise the literature in medicolegal reports and in giving evidence in court
+Time (FTE months of training) academic writing Ability to follow guidelines relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 31-36 developing forensic Can apply legal and ethical framework relevant to research in the UK especially in relation to post-mortem tissue Applies ICP-derived learning to a forensic histopathology context in their new department Applies ICP-derived learning to a forensic histopathology context 37-48 Demonstrates growth compared to previous year Is able to advise colleagues on how forensic histopathology can enhance their research Can advise on potential funding opportunities Can critically appraise literature in a specific subject area and present the findings coherently 49-60 Contributes to primary research/case reports depending on local opportunities Contributes to or leads discussions on legal and ethical research aspects Contributes to or leads health research funding applications Contributes to local departmental, national or international consultations/draft guidelines within forensic histopathology 61-66 research findings and Widens their input on this area to the medico-legal death investigation community Contributes to multidisciplinary research activity Can critically appraise the literature in medico-legal reports and in giving evidence in court

-CiP 6: Behave as an educator in the context of the role and promotes educational culture
+CiP 6: Behaves as an educator in the context of the role and promotes educational culture.